solita/solita.github.com/_posts/2015-12-11-n4s-rovaniemi-and-ci-security-controls.md

 ## Security testing as whole
 ![Tools](/img/n4s-q4-and-ci-security-controls/owasp_sdlc.png)

 Diagram above is from [OWASP Testing guide 4](https://www.owasp.org/images/5/52/OWASP_Testing_Guide_v4.pdf).
 It presents secure development lifecycle (Microsoft has its [own](https://www.microsoft.com/en-us/sdl/) too).
-There are many things that can't be handled with automatisation like going through customer security policies, learning industrial standards and creating security architecture but nevertheless there areas that can be partly automated.
+There are many things that can't be handled with automatisation like going through customer security policies, learning industrial standards and creating security architecture but nevertheless there are areas that can be partly automated.

 ## Different tools tested